HatemMS2012/SolrLiterature/README.md

 #Apache Solr Instance for Scientific Acrticle Indexing

 This project contains a distribution of Apache Solr 4.10.2 with an index of documents on scientific articles for the biology domain.
+The configuration of this instance and the corresponding index are found in the **MFNLiteratureApp** directory.

 ##Installaion Instructions under Windows